NLO QCD corrections to Higgs boson plus jet production with full top-quark mass dependence: Phenomenology

 To better highlight the differences arising from the two-loop massive contributions, we compare the new results with full top-quark mass dependence, which we label as ``full theory result'' or simply ``full'' in the following, to two different approximations.
 In addition to predictions in the effective theory, which are referred to as \heft in the following, we show results in which everything but the virtual amplitudes is computed with full top-quark mass dependence.
 In this latter case only the virtual contribution is computed in the effective field theory and reweighted by the full theory Born amplitude for each phase space point.
 Following Ref.~\cite{Maltoni:2014eza} we call this prediction ``approximated full theory'' and label it as \ftap from now on.

 We start by presenting the total cross sections, which are reported in Table~\ref{tab:totxs}.
 For comparison we present results also for the \heft and \ftap approximations.

 Together with the prediction obtained with the central scale defined according to Eq.~(\ref{eq:scale}) we show the upper and lower values obtained by varying the scales.
-While at LO the top-quark mass effects lead to an increase of $4.3\%$, at NLO this increase is of the order of $9\%$ compared to the \heft approximation, and there is an increase of about $6\%$ in the total NLO cross section when comparing the \ftap result with the full theory one.
+While at LO the top-quark mass effects lead to an increase of $4.3\%$, at NLO this is enhanced to $4.9\%$ when compared to the \heft approximation.
+Comparing the full theory result with the \ftap result we obtain an increase of $1\%$.
 It is important to keep in mind that when taking into account massive bottom-quark loop contributions, the interference effects are sizable and cancel to a large extent the increase in the total cross section observed here between the \heft and the full theory results (see e.g. the results in Ref.~\cite{Greiner:2016awe}).
-Note, however, that the bottom-quark mass effects at LO are of the order of $2\%$ or smaller above the top quark threshold.
+At LO the bottom-quark mass effects are of the order of $2\%$ or smaller above the top quark threshold.

 Considering more differential observables, it is well known that very significant effects due to resolving the top-quark loop are displayed by the Higgs boson transverse momentum distribution, which is softened for larger values of $\pth$ by the full top-quark mass dependence.
 By considering the high energy limit of a point-like gluon-gluon Higgs interaction and one mediated via a quark loop it is possible to derive the scaling of the squared transverse momentum distribution $d\sigma/d\pth^2$~\cite{Forte:2015gve,Caola:2016upw}, which drops as $(\pth^2)^{-1}$ in the effective theory, and goes instead as $(\pth^2)^{-2}$ in the full theory.
 This fact was shown to hold numerically at LO for up to three jets in Ref.~\cite{Greiner:2016awe}.
 It is interesting to verify this also after NLO QCD corrections are applied.
 To do so, in Figure~\ref{fig:pth_fullheft} we show the transverse momentum spectrum of the Higgs boson at LO and NLO in the \heft approximation and with the full top-quark mass dependence.